dagghe/pyOMA2/paper/paper.md

 `pyOMA2` is the latest and improved version of the `pyOMA` module [@pasca2022pyoma], a Python library specifically designed for conducting operational modal analysis.
-It fully utilises Python's object-oriented capabilities to offer a comprehensive suite of tools for performing OMA.
+While its predecessor relied on procedural workflows, `pyOMA2` fully utilises Python's object-oriented capabilities to offer a comprehensive suite of tools for performing OMA.

-The module supports both single and multi-setup data measurements, enabling users to handle multiple acquisitions that combine reference and roving sensors.
-It is user-friendly and provides a range of tools for pre-processing and visualising data.
-A key enhancement is the introduction of interactive plots, allowing users to select the desired modes directly from algorithm-generated graphs.
-Additionally, a new feature enables users to define the geometry of tested structures, facilitating the visualisation of mode shapes.
-Since version 1.1.1 the uncertainty bounds of the modal properties can also be estimated for the SSI family of algorithms.
+Notable improvements over the previous version include support for single- and multi-setup measurements, allowing users to handle multiple acquisitions that combine reference and roving sensors; enhanced user-friendliness through a broad range of tools for pre-processing and visualising data; interactive plotting that enables users to select desired modes directly from algorithm-generated graphs; a geometry-definition feature to visualise mode shapes on tested structures; and, since version 1.1.1, the possibility to estimate uncertainty bounds of modal properties for the SSI family of algorithms.

 The following algorithms are included in the module:

-- Frequency domain decomposition (FDD);
+- Frequency domain decomposition (FDD) [@brincker2001modal];
-- Enhanced frequency domain decomposition (EFDD);
+- Enhanced frequency domain decomposition (EFDD) [@brincker2001damping];
-- Frequency spatial domain decomposition (FSDD);
+- Frequency spatial domain decomposition (FSDD) [@zhang2010frequency];
-- Reference based covariance driven stochastic subspace identification (SSIcov);
+- Reference based covariance driven stochastic subspace identification (SSIcov) [@van2012subspace;@peeters1999reference;@reynders2012system];
-- Reference based data driven stochastic subspace identification (SSIdat);
+- Reference based data driven stochastic subspace identification (SSIdat) [@van2012subspace;@peeters1999reference;@reynders2012system];
-- Poly-reference Least Square Frequency Domain (pLSCF);
+- Poly-reference Least Square Frequency Domain (pLSCF) [@peeters2004polymax];

-For the readers seeking a more comprehensive understanding of the algorithms and the underlying theory, a wealth of literature is available for consultation.
-Key references include works by Brincker [@brincker2001modal;@brincker2015introduction;@brincker2001damping], Zhang [@zhang2010frequency], Peeters [@peeters2004polymax;@peeters1999reference], Van Overschee and De Moor [@van2012subspace], Reynders [@reynders2012system], Rainieri and Fabbrocino [@rainieri2014operational], Amador [@amador2021robust], Döhler [@dohler2011subspace,dohler2013efficient,dohler2013uncertainty], and others.
+The multi-setup analyzes can be performed according the so-called Post Separate Estimation Re-Scaling (PoSER) approach as well as with the so-called Pre-Global Estimation Re-Scaling (PreGER) approach [@brincker2015introduction;@rainieri2014operational;@dohler2013efficient;@amador2021robust].
+The calculation of the uncertainty bounds for the SSI family of algorithm follows the efficient implementation by Döhler [@dohler2011subspace;@dohler2013efficient;@dohler2013uncertainty].
+The interested reader may refer to the extensive scientific literature on the subject for further information.

 A few commercial software implements the algorithms mentioned above.
 The most known presumably are ARTeMIS [@solutions2001artemis], by Structural Vibration Solutions, and MACEC, a Matlab toolbox for modal testing and OMA [@reynders2014macec].
-When it comes to open source modules the only ones available to the authors best knowledge are the first version of pyOMA [@pasca2022pyoma] and Koma [@koma], which is also an open-source Python library available on GitHub.
+When it comes to open source modules the only ones available to the authors best knowledge are the first version of `pyOMA` [@pasca2022pyoma] and `Koma` [@koma], which is also an open-source Python library available on GitHub.
 It provides tools for OMA, focusing on simplicity and ease of use.
-Koma is designed to be a lightweight alternative to more general libraries like PyOMA, making it suitable for smaller projects or educational purposes.
+`Koma` is designed to be a lightweight alternative to more general libraries like `pyOMA`, making it suitable for smaller projects.

 The module's reliability and applicability for research purposes have been demonstrated by the authors through various studies, such as